 Table of Contents

-Drawing a Brush in Photoshop
+2 Ways to Make a Brush in Photoshop

 I’m going to show you two methods for making brushes in Photoshop.
 The first is to draw the brush design that you want.
 It’s completely customizable and you can create whatever your heart desires.

-But, if you’re like me and can’t draw to save your bacon, you might like this second way better.
+But, if you’re like me and can’t draw to save your brush, you might like this second way better.
 You can create the shape you want from any image or part of an image.

 Let’s start with the drawing method.

 Keep in mind that Photoshop allows you to create brushes up to 2500 pixels in size.
 However, the larger the brush, the slower it will work.
-Plus, generally, a 2500 pixel brush is so big it’s overkill.
+Plus, generally, a 2500-pixel brush is so big it’s overkill.

 I’m going to stick with a more conservative 300 x 300 pixels document.
 Feel free to follow and put 300 in both the width and height boxes and ensure the measurement value is set to Pixels.